We may earn money or products from the companies or links mentioned in this post.

 While we wait to actually experience Star Wars: Galaxy’s Edge, here is what we do know so far, and what can help you plan your trip this spring or summer.

 When Will Star Wars Land Open?

-Star Wars: Galaxy’s Edge is opening in Disneyland on May 31, 2019.
+Star Wars: Galaxy’s Edge is now open at Disneyland as of May 31, 2019.
 Well, most of it is.
-All of the shops, dining options, and the ride Millennium Falcon: Smugglers Run will all open May 31, 2019.
-(More on this ride in a moment.)
-The second ride for Star Wars Land – Rise of the Resistance- will open later this year.
+All of the shops, dining options, and the ride Millennium Falcon: Smugglers Run are open (more on this ride in a moment).
+The second ride for Star Wars Land – Star Wars: Rise of the Resistance- will open later this year.

-Where Will Disneyland’s Star Wars: Galaxy’s Edge Be Located?
+Where is Disneyland’s Star Wars: Galaxy’s Edge Located?

 There will be three entrances into Star Wars Land.
 The first two will come from the pathway between Frontierland and Fantasyland.
 The third entrance will be from Critter Country, down the new path next to Hungry Bear Restaurant.

 Tips for Galaxy’s Edge – Virtual queues, Boarding Passes, Oh my!

 I have been watching carefully the first few days after the reservation period ended…and here is what I can tell you… GO TO DISNEYLAND!
 Seriously, I have been seriously looking up to see if I can swing a quick trip because the wait times have been so low.
 Don’t let all this information I am about to throw your way scare you….because the parks have been amazingly empty….Just like they were on opening day (with the reservation system).

 I suggest booking your on-site hotel in a vacation package through Get Away Today.
 They often have rooms that Disney no longer shows available.
 (This was the case when my family booked our March vacation.)